-Emergency Fuel Readiness for Data Centers: SLAs, Playbooks and Proactive Planning
+Emergency Fuel Readiness for Data Centers: SLAs, Playbooks and

 When storms, hurricanes, wildfires or grid events hit, “call us if you need fuel” is not a plan.
 Data centers and other critical facilities need documented SLAs, staged supply, telemetry-driven reorders and a tested playbook so power stays on and teams stay calm.
 This guide shows how to build a proactive program with Fuel Me that works before, during and after an event.